Androz2091/instaddict/README.md

 * Install the dependencies using `npm install` or `yarn install`.
 * Start the app using `npm run dev` or `yarn dev`!

-> Note: for testing purposes, you may append `?demo` to the URL to use the mocked data.
+> Note: for testing purposes, you may append use [this link](https://instaddict.androz2091.fr) to use the mocked data.